 Creation Date Version Author Next Review

 July 2022 1 Matthew Higgins & July 2023

 Oliver Rose

-July 2023 2 Matthew Higgins & July 2024
+July 2023 2 Matthew Higgins & Oliver Rose July 2024

-Oliver Rose
+September 2024 3 Oliver Rose September 2025

-Ballard Big Six 1.
-Meet and Greet: Teachers should meet and greet pupils at the door as normal practice when appropriate.
-2. Retrieval: Teachers (when appropriate) should provide a starter task/Do Now task in order to create a focused and meaningful start.
-The task should last approx. 5 minutes whilst teachers complete the register and encourage pupils to review prior learning via knowledge retrieval tasks and/or introduce new knowledge and/or vocabulary.
-3. Daily Review: The lesson objective should be explicitly shared with pupils and links to prior and future learning should be made clear.
-4. Pupil Focus : Teachers should (if necessary) use a clear cue, for example '3, 2, 1' countdown to bring the class to silence or equivalent.
-Pupils must be silent during teacher instruction and explanation.
-5. Model: Before pupils begin a written or practical task the teacher should (when appropriate) mode it for them.
-6. Work the Clock: Timers can be used to maintain pace and challenge with consideration given to pupils with SEND needs.
-Modifications may be necessary when deemed appropriate Six Mastery Fundamentals (6MF): MF1 - Challenge Taaaba objectiv Teache curricu progres probing rs encourage pupils of all abilities to have high expectations of what they can achieve; Lesson ves are created using Bloom's verbs to ensure challenge and rigor; high expectations for all pupils; rs challenge pupils to make links within lessons, over a series of lessons and across the entire lum; Resources are ambitious and demanding and allow all pupils to make excellent s; Teachers don't accept the first answer; pupils are provided with 'stretch' or 'challenge' tasks; g questioning is used to deepen learning; plan questions for different abilities; use of timers to in pace; Pupils are given regular opportunity to use tier 2 and 3 vocabulary.
-MF2 - Explanation
+Ballard Big Six

+- 1. Meet and Greet: Teachers should meet and greet pupils at the door as normal practice when appropriate. - 2.
+Retrieval: Teachers (when appropriate) should provide a starter task/Do Now task in order to create a focused and meaningful start.
+The task should last approx. 5 minutes whilst teachers complete the register and encourage pupils to review prior learning via knowledge retrieval tasks and/or introduce new knowledge and/or vocabulary. - 3.
+Daily Review: The lesson objective should be explicitly shared with pupils and links to prior and future learning should be made clear. - 4.
+Pupil Focus: Teachers should (if necessary) use a clear cue, for example '3, 2, 1' countdown to bring the class to silence or equivalent.
+Pupils must be silent during teacher instruction and explanation. - 5.
+Model: Before pupils begin a written or practical task the teacher should (when appropriate) model it for them. - 6.
+Work the Clock: Timers can be used to maintain pace and challenge with consideration given to pupils with SEND needs.

+Modifications may be necessary when deemed appropriate

+Six Mastery Fundamentals (6MF):

+MF1 - Challenge

+Teachers encourage pupils of all abilities to have high expectations of what they can achieve; Lesson objectives are created using Bloom's verbs to ensure challenge and rigor; high expectations for all pupils; Teachers challenge pupils to make links within lessons, over a series of lessons and across the entire curriculum; Resources are ambitious and demanding and allow all pupils to make excellent progress; Teachers don't accept the first answer; pupils are provided with 'stretch' or 'challenge' tasks; probing questioning is used to deepen learning; plan questions for different abilities; use of timers to maintain pace; Pupils are given regular opportunity to use tier 2 and 3 vocabulary.